 FAQ: Clean URLs don’t work

-This is usually an Apache web server issue.
+This is usually a web server configuration issue.

 The Textpattern Diagnostics panel will attempt to warn you if it can determine that clean URLs are not supported on your system.
 However, it doesn’t detect all incompatible servers.
 The absence of a warning does not mean that your server supports clean URLs.

 The simplest solution is to select ‘?=messy’ for the Article URL pattern preference, and remove or move aside the .htaccess file.

 Some servers support